Stella-kimani/R_Programming_Supervised-and-Unsupervised_Learning-/README.md

 # R_Programming_Supervised-and-Unsupervised_Learning-
 # R-project
 # TITLE

+Online Shoppers Intention : Apply Unsupervised learning algorithms.Clustering algorithms.

 Ad Click Prediction:Using the advertising dataset : Apply Supervised learning algorithms.
-Online Shoppers Intention : Apply Unsupervised learning algorithms.

 # AUTHOR
 Built by Stella Kimani

 # PROJECT DESCRIPTION :ADVERTISING DATASET
-Notebook done using R :The goal of this project are to deeply explore data to do with advertising, perform univariate and bivariate analysis and use supervised learning algorithms to make predicitons on which type of individuals are likely to click on an ad.
+Advertising dataset  :The goal of this project are to deeply explore data to do with advertising, perform univariate and bivariate analysis and use supervised learning algorithms to make predicitons on which type of individuals are likely to click on an ad.
 I will use R in the project.
 Online ads have become a daily part of internet life.Online advertising is much more fluid and dynamic than simple print ads.
 Online ads can and should be precise in who they target, going only to viewers based on location, age, interests, or other demographics relevant to the business.
 The ‘click’ goes to the business’s homepage or a content-specific landing page.
 The table below shows a description of the columns in the dataset.
 Feature	                                            Description